JUSTICE FOR JEWS FROM ARAB COUNTRIES

 REPARATIONS JEWISH REFUGEES ISRAEL 1948

-In 2002, Justice for Jews from Arab Countries convened an international Committee of Legal Experts, co-chaired by Prof. Irwin Cotler and David Matas, that produced a report entitled: Jewish Refugees from Arab Countries: The Case for Rights and Redress [click here for Executive Summary].
-This report, released in 2004, documents strong political and legal arguments for the legitimate rights of Jews displaced from Arab countries.
-The following are examples:
+JJAC convened an international Committee of Legal Experts, co-chaired by Prof. Irwin Cotler and David Matas, that documents strong legal arguments for the legitimate rights, under international law, of Jews displaced from Arab countries.

 A) United Nations High Commissioner for Refugees